Embarking on warehouse automation (WA) can be daunting.

 Robotics at Work: From Picking to Sorting

-The integration of robotics into warehouse automation has become increasingly prevalent, particularly within the realms of sorting and picking.
+The integration of robotics into automated warehouse systems has become increasingly prevalent, particularly within the realms of sorting and picking.

 Autonomous mobile robots (AMRs) along with goods-to-person solutions are being employed to boost efficiency in the picking process, a necessity given the surge in e-commerce fulfillment requirements.